hphelion/documentation/cli.windows.misc.md

 ## Viewing Your Service Catalog

-If you want to take a look at your service catalog--for example, if you have modified some of your configuration credentials, and have authenticated them--you can use the <strong><font face="courier">get-config -v</strong></font> command, as shown below:
+If you want to take a look at your service catalog--for example, if you have modified some of your configuration credentials, and have authenticated them--you can use the <b><font face="courier">get-config -v</b></font> command, as shown below:

 <img src="media/viewing%20config%20file.jpg" width="580" height="547" alt="" />